World War II Country Trends: Egypt

 World War I (1914-18)

 Egypt after the construction of the Suez Canal became strategically important in the Euroean power balance.
 It represented a key link in the sea lanes connecting Britain and India--Britain's most important ally.
 Tewfiq Pasha attempted to modernize the Egyptian economy.
-He rurned over financial control to the British who began to administer Egyot increasinglyblike a colony.
+He rurned over financial control to the British who began to administer Egyot increasingly like a colony.
 Egyptian nationalists resented Tewfiq's seeming submission to the British.
 They compelled Tewfiq Pasha to appoint Ahmed Orabi as Minister of War.
 This was unacceptable to the Allies who shelled Alexandria and seized Ismailiyya.
 The Allies defeated Orabi's army at Tel El Kabir.
 The British reinsstated Tewfiq as a suseriant puppet.
 Orabi was exiled.
 Mustafa Kamil assumed leadership of the Egyptian nationalist movement.
-By the outbreak of World War I, Egypt has become essentially a tacit British colony--especially in ecomiic terms.
+By the outbreak of World War I, Egypt has become essentially a tacit British colony--especially in ecoomic terms.
 The Ottomans entered the War (November 1914).
-The Sultan declared a jihad, hoping to raise an Islamic revolt in Egypt.
-The Ottomans launched an unanticipated attack from Palestine, but were repulsed after heavy losses.
+The Sultan declared a Jihad, hoping to raise an Islamic revolt in Egypt.
+The Ottomans launched an unanticipated attack from Palestine, but were repulsed by Commonwealth forces after heavy losses.
+The Egyptian essentially remained neutrl.
 The British build up a substantial force in Egypt.
 They were reiforced by ANZACs.
 The British launched an offensive into Palestine and with the Arab Army supported by Col. Lawrence on its flank pulverized the Ottomon Army and seized Damascus (1918).
 Fouad become Khedive, but was consided under British control by most nationalists.
 Sa'ad Zaghloul demanded autonomy which the Brish rejected (1918).
 The British arrestedand deported him to Malta.
 This caused anti-British riots.
 After the War, the British ended the protectorate and recognized Egyptian independence (1922), although retaimed comtrol over the government, economy, amd most critically the Suez Canal.
 Fouad was proclaimed King of Egypt (March 1922).

 Independence (1922)